-Overview

-- 1. Introduction
+- Introduction

-- 2. Legislative Framework
+- Legislative Framework

-- 3. Meaning of 'Children Missing Education'
+- Meaning of 'Children Missing Education'

-- 4. Purpose
+- Purpose

-- 5. Tracking and Monitoring
+- Tracking and Monitoring

-- 6. The Role of Access and Inclusion
+- The Role of the Inclusion team

-- 7. Children for whom there are child protection or other serious welfare concerns
+- Children for whom there are child protection or other serious welfare concerns.

-- 8. Children moving in or out of Derbyshire
+- Children moving in or out of Derbyshire.

-- 9. When a child leaves a Derbyshire maintained school to be home educated
+- When a child leaves a Derbyshire maintained school to be home educated

-- 10. When a child moves outside of England
+- When a child moves outside of England

-- 11. Contact Details for the CME Co-ordinator and School Attendance Advisor Derbyshire County Council
+- Contact Details for the CME Co-ordinator and School Attendance Advisor Derbyshire County Council

-- 12. Appendices; Terms of Reference

-- 13. Children Missing Education Leadership Team Education Planning Group

-- 14. CME Service Director "Line of Sight" Meeting Agenda

-1.0 Introduction

-The Leader of the Council, Elected Members and Officers of the council are committed to ensuring children and young people are at the heart of everything we do and our aim is to be the best we can be and deliver the highest quality of services to the people of Derbyshire.

 Our vision is: